Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Darboux transformation and differential Galois theory

 A scalar differential equation such as $\mathcal Ly=0$ is equivalent to its companion linear differential system $[A]$:

 Differential Galois theory applies naturally to linear differential systems as well (solution spaces are vector spaces, the groups act on these vector spaces).

-Given a linear differential system $[A]: \; X'=-AX$, a \emph{gauge transformation} is a linear change of variables $X=PY$ with $P \in GL(n,K)$.
+Given a linear differential system $[A]\colon X'=-AX$, a \emph{gauge transformation} is a linear change of variables $X=PY$ with $P \in {\rm GL}(n,K)$.
 It transforms the system $[A]$ into a linear differential system $Y'=-P[A] Y$ with

-We say that two linear differential systems $[A]$ and $[B]$ are \emph{equivalent} over $K$ when there exists a gauge transformation $P \in GL(n,K)$ such that $B=P[A]$.
+We say that two linear differential systems $[A]$ and $[B]$ are \emph{equivalent} over $K$ when there exists a~gauge transformation $P \in {\rm GL}(n,K)$ such that $B=P[A]$.
 Equivalent differential systems share the same differential Galois group.

-Given any linear differential system $[A]:X'=-AX$, the cyclic vector method (see \cite{Ba93a} for a simple constructive process) allows to construct an equivalent differential system in companion form.
+Given any linear differential system $[A]\colon X'=-AX$, the \emph{cyclic vector method} (see~\cite{Ba93a} for a~simple constructive process) allows to construct an equivalent differential system in companion form.
+Namely, let $f$ denote any linear combination of the $n$ components of $X$; differentiating~$n$ times using the relations $X'=-AX$, we find that $f, f', \ldots, f^{(n)}$ are $n+1$ elements in a vector space of dimension $n$ (generated by the $n$ components of $X$) and hence they are linearly dependent: this gives a differential operator for $f$, see~\cite{Ba93a} and references therein for more on this \emph{cyclic vector} process.
 So we may go from operator to system and vice-versa without altering the theory.

-In what follows, we will start from a Darboux transformation on operators, recast it as a transformation on systems and this will allow us to use the machinery on systems to build higher order Darboux transformations.
+The Darboux transformation is initially a transformation on operators.
+We will recast it as a transformation on systems and this will allow us to use the machinery on systems to build higher-order Darboux transformations.